nickpettican/Middle-Way-Musings/content/about.md

 The term "Madhyamaka" itself comes from Sanskrit: _madhya_ meaning "middle," _ma_ meaning "most," and _ka_ functioning as an adjective suffix.

-## What To Expect
+## What You'll Find Here

-This blog will cover a diverse range of topics including:

-- Buddhist philosophy and logic
-- Experiences of Western monastic life in an Eastern tradition
+**[Writings](/posts/)** is where it all started: reflections on Buddhist philosophy and logic, the experiences of Western monastic life in an Eastern tradition, the intersection of science and spirituality, and the occasional poem.

-- Translations of Mahayana texts and manuscripts
-- Reflections on the intersection of science and spirituality
-- Occasional poems and creative writing
-- Personal observations on meditation practice
+**[Wikis](/wikis/)** are my working notes turned into reference material.
+The [Pramāṇa Wiki](https://pramana.middlewaymusings.com) covers the Buddhist theory of knowledge and logic, and the [Madhyamaka Wiki](https://madhyamaka.middlewaymusings.com) covers the Middle Way philosophy of Emptiness.
+More subjects will follow as my studies progress.

+**[Journeys To The West](https://journey.middlewaymusings.com)** is an interactive way to explore the ancient Buddhist world: follow the pilgrims who documented it, or take a tour of [Nālandā](https://journey.middlewaymusings.com/nalanda/) and [Bodhgayā](https://journey.middlewaymusings.com/bodh-gaya/).

+**[Translations](/translations/)** of root texts from the three Piṭakas, rendered into English as I study them.

+**[Offering Bowl](https://offeringbowl.org)** is the non-profit we run connecting sponsors with monastics.
+If you find anything here useful and wish to support monastic life, that is the place to do it.

 ## Purpose

 My intention is simple: to share perspectives that might otherwise remain inaccessible due to language, cultural, or financial barriers.
-I hope these writings serve as a bridge between traditional Buddhist scholarship and contemporary thinking.
+I hope these projects serve as a bridge between traditional Buddhist scholarship and contemporary thinking.

 I don't claim to be an authority — just a practitioner documenting his study and practice.
-Some posts will be scholarly, others personal.
-All are offered in the spirit of exploration rather than definitive answers.
+Some of it is scholarly, some personal.
+All of it is offered in the spirit of exploration rather than definitive answers.

 Welcome to Middle Way Musings.